cassidyjames/cassidyjames.github.io/wishlist.md

 ## Vinyl LPs
 </summary>

 _A.k.a.
-Katie got a turntable so I need some music…_ 🙃️
+Katie got a turntable so I need some music for me, too…_ 🙃️

 In no particular order at all.